nweiyue/tp/docs/UserGuide.md

 ### 4.4.
 Memo

-The `Memo` tab contains a text box where you can input any notes that you need for future references.
-The outline of the text box will change color when u click into it.
+The `Memo` tab contains a memo box where you can input any notes that you need for future references.
+The amount of space you can see is tied to size of your application window, but the actual text space that you can typed in will automatically be extended if you need more space.

 The following is how the `Memo` tab looks like: